|

 The boy considered the phrasing of the question and gave his

 answer accordingly.
-I have never learnt to swim.
+I have never learned to swim.

 The elf laughed.
 Is that all?